dbermond/screencast/README.md

 ## REMARKS
 - **screencast** is written in pure POSIX shell code and has been tested in bash, dash, yash, ksh and zsh.

-- **screencast** uses a two step recording process.
-Firstly the audio and video are recorded to a lossless format and at a second stage it is encoded to produce the output video.
-That’s why you see a desktop notification saying ’*encoding...*’.
-This mechanism allows a better video and avoids problems.
+- When recording offline, **screencast** uses a two step process.
+Firstly the audio and video are recorded to a lossless format, and at a second stage it is encoded to produce the output video.
+That's why you see a desktop notification saying '*encoding...*'.
+This mechanism produces a better video, avoids problems and allows to use fade effect.
+When live streaming, **screencast** uses a one step process, with recording and encoding at the same time.
+Live streaming does not support fade effect.

 - When using `aac` audio encoder (which is the default setting), **screencast** will check if the detected FFmpeg build has support for libfdk\_aac and use it if present, otherwise it will use the FFmpeg built-in AAC audio encoder.
 Make sure to have a recent FFmpeg version as older versions do not support the built-in AAC audio encoder without being experimental, or do not support it at all.